fabrizim/gridly/README.md

 * _flex_ number of columns to span (default is 1)

-\* These shortcodes can be nested as long as you append  _ X after the code.
+\* These shortcodes can be nested as long as you append  \_# after the code where # is the nesting level - see the example for clarification.

 ## example